 As defined in the authoritative guidance, a reporting unit is an operating segment, or one level below an operating segment.
 Historically, we conducted our business in a single operating segment and reporting unit.
-In the quarter ended March 31, 2018, we assessed goodwill impairment by performing a qualitative test for our reporting unit.
+In the quarter ended June 30, 2018, we assessed goodwill impairment by performing a qualitative test for our reporting unit.
 During our qualitative reviews, we considered the Company's cash position and our ability to obtain additional financing in the near term to meet our operational and strategic goals and substantiate the value of our business.
 Based on the results of our assessments, it was determined that it is more-likely- than-not that the fair value of the reporting units are greater than their carrying amounts.
-There was no impairment of goodwill in quarter ended March 31, 2018.
+There was no impairment of goodwill during the six months ended June 30, 2018.

 We review other intangible assets for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable or that the useful lives of these assets are no longer appropriate.
 The authoritative accounting guidance allows a qualitative approach for testing indefinite-lived intangible assets for impairment, similar to the impairment testing guidance for goodwill.
 It allows the option to first assess qualitative factors (events and circumstances) that could have affected the significant inputs used in determining the fair value of the indefinite-lived intangible asset.
-The qualitative factors assist in determining whether it is more-likely-than-not (i.e. > 50% chance) that the indefinite-lived intangible asset is impaired.
+The qualitative factors assist in determining whether it is more-likely-than-not that the indefinite-lived intangible asset is impaired.
 An organization may choose to bypass the qualitative assessment for any indefinite-lived intangible asset in any period and proceed directly to calculating its fair value.
 Our indefinite-lived intangible assets are IPR&D intangible assets.
-In all other instances, we used the qualitative test and concluded that it was more-likely-than-not that all other indefinite-lived assets were not impaired and therefore, there were no impairments in the quarters ended March 31, 2018 and 2017, respectively.
+In all other instances, we used the qualitative test and concluded that it was more-likely-than-not that all other indefinite-lived assets were not impaired and therefore, there were no impairments during the six months ended June 30, 2018 and 2017, respectively.